Kitware/candela/CONTRIBUTING.md

      documentation is unclear or can be improved in some way, please let us know.

-   * Ask us a question on the [Candela user mailing list]().
-The mailing list is a good place to discuss problems you may run into that are not addressed in documentation, and that aren't quite issues to file on GitHub.

    * Submit a feature request or bug report on the [Candela issue tracker](https://github.com/Kitware/candela/issues).